 Elijah Rivera

 I am on the job market this year, looking to start teaching in Fall 2025.
+My job application materials are posted below.

 I am a Ph.D. candidate at Brown University in both the Programming Language Theory (PLT) and Computer Science Education (CSEd) groups, under the supervision of Shriram Krishnamurthi and Kathi Fisler.
 I'm investigating how students plan out solutions to programming problems, and how we can build out both pedagogy and tools/automation to enhance that planning process.